grimsteel/go-blog/posts/intro-to-go.md

 article.Url = "https://example.com"
 ```

-Pointer types use the same \* and & syntax from C. This is especially useful for structs which have a non-negligible cost associated with copying (Will)
+Pointer types use the same \* and & syntax from C. This is especially useful for structs which have a non-negligible cost associated with copying[^gist].

 ```go
 var a int = 3